New Bathroom Cost

 Quality of Finish

-You may think that you are getting a good deal by buying the cheapest toilet seat or extractor fan, but if they do not work properly, break frequently or do not do the job they are intended for, the fact that you will have to fork out and replace them could see you spending more money than if you had gone for a better quality item in the first place.
+You may think you're getting a good deal by buying the cheapest toilet seat or extractor fan, but if they do not work properly, break frequently, or do not do the job, replacing them could see you spending more money than if you had gone for a better quality item in the first place.

 Bathroom installation cost 2

-For these people, adding extras such as underfloor heating, LED mood lighting, and waterproof TVs can really increase the premium quality of a bathroom refurb, although this, obviously does come at a price.
+Adding nice-to-have extras such as underfloor heating, LED mood lighting, and waterproof TVs can increase the premium quality of a bathroom refurb - although this comes at a higher price.

-There are single unit showers or double units, some with sliding doors or concertina doors, or there are walk-in showers, and even wet rooms, example.
+People short on space often want every piece to be as multi-functional as possible.
+There are single-unit showers or double units, some with sliding doors or concertina doors, or there are walk-in showers, and even wet rooms, for example.

 Bathroom installation cost 3